MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 This example assumes you have completed Part 1:
 + You have Autorest as your Swagger code generator installed and you are familiar with it.
-+ You've already downloaded the Swagger file containing the core operationalization APIs for your version of R Server.
++ You've already downloaded the Swagger file containing the core APIs for your version of R Server.
 + You have already generated a Python client library from that Swagger file.

 ```python